Skip to content

 Unlike accounts payable, which are the debts your business needs to pay, accounts receivable are the payments you expect from customers.
 This key difference underscores how accounts receivable help manage incoming cash, unlike accounts payable which are about money going out.

-Key Components of Accounts Receivable Management
+Essential Components of Accounts Receivable Management

-Invoice Management and Revenue Recognition
+Managing Invoices and Revenue Recognition

 The first step in managing accounts receivable is invoicing.
 When you send an invoice, you're formally requesting payment from a customer.
 The invoice shows the due amount and payment terms.
 Clear and efficient invoicing speeds up the payment process.